Gyula Illyés: Early career

 He was one of the founding members of the March Front (1937 – 1939), a left-wing and anti-fascist movement.
 Subsequently, he was invited to the editorial board of Nyugat and became a close friend of its editor, the post-symbolist poet and writer Mihály Babits.

 War years

 During World War II, Illyés was nominated editor-in-chief of Nyugat following the death of Mihály Babits.
 Having been refused by the authorities to use the name Nyugat for the magazine, he continued to publish the review under a different title: Magyar Csillag ("Hungarian Star").

-In 1939 he married Flóra Kozmuta, with whom he had a daughter, Mária.
+In 1939 he married Flóra Kozmutza, with whom he had a daughter, Mária.

 After the Nazi invasion of Hungary in March 1944, Illyés had to go into hiding along with László Németh, both being labelled anti-Nazi intellectuals.

 After World War II

 He became a member of the parliament of Hungary in 1945, and one of the leaders of the left-wing National Peasant Party.
 He withdrew from public life in 1947 as the communist takeover of government was approaching.
 He was a member of the Hungarian Academy of Sciences from 1945 to 1949.
 He directed and edited the review Válasz from 1946 to 1949.

 Although Gyula lived a reclusive life in Tihany and Budapest until the early 1960s, his poetry, prose, theater plays and essays continued to impact Hungarian public and literary life.